santojos/Distributed-Systems/Concepts/Security/Confused_Deputy_Problem.md

 Attacker exploits the FTP server running in passive mode, Here FTP server is the confused deputy,

+### How To prevent

+In this an unforgable token of authority is assigned to a user and the token contains a set of user access rights granted to program.

 ### References
 * FTP Bounce Attack : https://www.thesecuritybuddy.com/vulnerabilities/what-is-ftp-bounce-attack/
 * How FTP works https://afteracademy.com/blog/what-is-ftp-and-how-does-an-ftp-work